AJImeson/Systemutveckling-I-Python-Slutuppgift/Journals&Description/Work_Journal.md

 - 2025-10-01

-  Constructed several functions within different classes that can be called upon each other depending on it's purpose
+  Constructed several functions within different classes that can be called upon each other depending on it's purpose.
+Try usin parameters within functions rather than several